hao-mai/services/README.md

 ## Model Fixtures

-To provide initial data with migrations for Services app.
+To provide initial data with migrations for virtual_library app.
 This way, other who would like to test the CRUDs endpoints can generate the data.
 * TBD